haghish/haghish/README.md

 Among the statistics community, I'm mostly known for my statistical software in __R__ and __Stata__, and my approach/effort/software to create a path towards a more transparent and reproducible research.
 I also have tried to encourage the statistical community [making statistical software more interactive](https://journals.sagepub.com/doi/full/10.1177/1536867X19830891).
 I excessively program with __R__, __Stata__, __Python__, and __C++__.
 Occasionally, [I blog about data analysis in R and Stata](http://www.haghish.com/home.php).
 But you find stuff in other languages such as JavaScripts, Objective-C, etc. among my repositories.

 My research has recently shifted on machine learning with a particular interest in class imbalance, missing data imputation, and automated machine learning.
+I use machine learning also for my research in social sciences.
+For example, for suicide risk evaluation, suicide attempt prediction, or exploring and modeling predictors of support for political agrression among adolescents.

+I'm active on Twitter [@haghish](https://twitter.com/Haghish) and you can have a look on my academic publication on [Google Scholar](https://scholar.google.com/citations?user=BtsIku0AAAAJ&hl=en).